 Excursions and Cultural Activities: two-night trip to Kumasi, Ashanti region including visit to the King's Palace Museum, Ashanti traditional homes, Bonwire Kente village, Adinkra cloth village; overnight trip to Cape Coast including visit to the dungeons of Cape and Elmina Slave Castles, Assin-Manso slave river, hike in the Kakum National Park; musical shows, on-stage performances, and story-telling of Ghanaian and African arts and culture; visit to local hospitals and rural health clinics, etc.

-- Study the characteristic features of the West African peoples as demonstrated in their cultural and traditions and performing arts
+- Study the characteristic features of the West African peoples as demonstrated in their cultural traditions and performing arts

-- Experience traditional music, theatre, drama, and dance and understand the role they play in social, cultural, political, and economic live of these people
+- Experience traditional music, theatre, drama, and dance and understand the role they play in social, cultural, political, and economic lives of these people

 - Utilize site visits to examine the role of colonization and the slave trade on West Africa and the world